 Quality control of the temperature data is a major task, the difficulty of which is directly related to lack of data and metadata (for some areas) upon which to base statistical checks.
 Consequently certain empirical criteria were applied - see sections 2.2.1 through 2.2.4, and as part of the last processing step, subjective judgment was used - see sections 2.2.5 and 2.2.6.
 Individual temperature data, and in some cases entire profiles or all profiles for individual cruises, have been flagged and not used further because these data produced features that were judged to be nonrepresentative or questionable.
-As part of our work, we have made available WOD09 which contains both observed levels profile data and standard depth level profile data with various quality control flags applied.
-The flags mark individual measurements, or entire profiles which were not used in the next step of the procedure, either interpolation to standard depth levels for observed level data or calculation of statistical means in the case of standard depth level data.
-Our knowledge of the variability of the world ocean now includes a greater appreciation and understanding of the ubiquity of eddies, rings, and lenses in some parts of the world ocean as well as interannual and interdecadal variability of water mass properties associated with modal variability of the atmosphere such as the North Atlantic Oscillation (NAO) and El Niño Southern Ocean Oscillation (ENSO).
-Therefore, we have simply flagged data, not eliminating them from the WOD09.
-Thus, individual investigators can make their own decision regarding the representativeness of Investigators the data. studying distribution of features such as eddies will be interested in those data that we may regard unrepresentative for the preparation of the analyses shown in this atlas.
+As part of our work, we have made available WOD13 which contains both observed levels profile data and standard depth level profile data with various quality control flags applied.
+The flags mark individual measurements or entire profiles which were not used in the step of the procedure, next interpolation to standard depth levels for observed level data or calculation of statistical means in the case of standard depth level data.

+Our knowledge of the variability of the world ocean now includes a greater appreciation and understanding of the ubiquity of mesoscale features such as eddies, rings, and lenses in some parts of the world ocean, as well as interannual and interdecadal variability of water mass properties associated with modal variability of the atmosphere such as the North Atlantic Oscillation (NAO) and El Niño Southern

+Ocean Oscillation (ENSO).
+These features may not be consistent with the background WOA fields, but still represent legitimate values.
+Therefore, we have simply flagged data, not eliminating them from the WOD13.
+Thus, individual investigators can make their own decision regarding the representativeness of the data.
+Investigators studying the distribution of features such as eddies will be interested in those data that we may regard as unrepresentative for the preparation of the analyses shown in this atlas.